 Your Merchant Services Provider can help you ensure PCI compliance.
 This means that cardholder data stored by your business, including names and card numbers, is secure.
 Businesses can be proactive in protecting data by using strong passwords and updating their antivirus software regularly.

 Meanwhile, your Merchant Services Provider will maintain PCI compliance on the payment end of your business.
 This includes tokenizing payment information and protecting your business by putting fraud prevention measures in place.
-Learn more about how Fattmerchant protects your payments.
+Learn more about how Stax protects your payments.

-A Merchant Services Provider grants you with the technology and information your business needs to optimize operations.
+A Merchant Services Provider grants you the technology and information your business needs to optimize operations.
 You can learn a lot about your business from the payment data provided to you by your Merchant Services Provider.

 - Which customers are spending the most time and money with you?